 Ascânio MMM: Prisma e Quacors: Casa Triângulo, São Paulo, Brazil

-Depending on the angle from which we look at Ascânio’s spatial pieces, Quasos and Piramidais, they assume more solid or more hollow aspects, due to the depth of the profiles used.
-Also with the light curtains made of aluminum modules and screws (Quacors) something similar takes place: their distances in relation to the wall cause changing shadows, and the halo of color that is produced based on the paintings on the lateral faces of the modules create subtly fleeting environments, which vary according to the spectator’s point of view.
-That is: in both cases there is a dialectic relationship between the universality of their constructive matrix and the contingent datum that each person’s experience establishes with the works and the surrounding environment.
+With these questions in mind, it is possible to think about Ascânio’s works shown at Casa Triângulo, in São Paulo.
+Depending on the angle from which we look at his spatial pieces – Quasos and Piramidais [Pyramidals] – they gain more solidity or more emptiness, due to the depth of the individual pieces used in their construction.
+A similar effect occurs with the diaphanous curtains made of modules of aluminum and screws (Quacors): their distances in relation to the wall give rise to shifting shadows, and the halo of color produced by the painted lateral surfaces of the modules creates fleeting settings that change according to the spectator’s point of view.
+In both cases, there is a dialectic relationship between the universality of the constructive essence and the contingent datum of the experience that each person establishes with the artworks and the surrounding environment.